Jump to recipe →

 Is peppermint oil for baking the same as essential oil?

 No, they are not the same.
-Essential oils are much more concentrated and should not be used in baking unless they are specifically marked as culinary grade.
-Peppermint oil for baking can be found at most grocery stores, in the baking aisle.
+Essential oils are much more concentrated and should not be used in baking unless they are specifically marked as being culinary grade.
+Peppermint oil can be found in the baking aisle of most grocery stores and is meant to use in recipes.

 Can Peppermint Bark Brownies be frozen?

 Yes, these brownies can be frozen.
-Wrap them tightly in plastic wrap, then store them in an airtight container or freezer bag and they will keep for up to 3 months.
-When you’re ready to enjoy, thaw overnight in the refrigerator.
+Wrap them tightly in plastic wrap.
+Then, transfer them to a sealable bag or airtight container, and keep them frozen for up to 3 months.
+Thaw in the fridge overnight when you’re ready to serve.

 What’s the easiest way to crush candy canes?